system76/firmware-desktop/leow9-w/README.md

 14. Move the jumper back to 1-2 position (normal position).
 Power the machine back on.
 The machine may restart a few times.
 15. To confirm the update was successful, press the `Delete` key to enter the BIOS on boot.
 The BIOS should be version `F8a` and the M.E. should be `11.11.55.1509`.

-**NOTE: Some information in the screenshots below may differ from that of your actual machine.**
+**NOTE: Some information in the screenshots may differ from that of your actual machine.**